 A call for quorum shall not be necessary at the two scheduled annual membership meetings.
 A quorum for special meetings shall be constituted by 30 percent of the active press members, whether in person or by joining by electronic video conferencing, i.e. Zoom, Facebook Live, YouTube, etc. If a quorum is not present at a special meeting, any proposed action at that meeting must be submitted to the press membership in writing for vote by mail or electronic mail.
 At least 30 percent of press members must vote in such an election before any such action is considered valid.

 The secretary/treasurer shall keep a record of all proceedings at regular or called meetings of the membership or board of directors.
 If the secretary-treasurer is not present, the officiating member of the meeting will designate someone to keep such a record.
 Summaries of the record of a meeting will be prepared and submitted to the executive secretary by no later than the next regular meeting.
 The executive secretary will provide a copy of such records to members upon request.

 The rules contained within the current edition of Robert’s Rules of Order shall govern this Association in all cases to which they are applicable and in which they are not inconsistent with these by-laws and any special rules of order adopted by the Association.

 Section 1: Officers

-The secretary/treasurer will serve two-year terms.
+The secretary/treasurer will serve three-year terms.